breuerfelix/breuerfelix.github.io/_posts/21-05-22-nixos-home-manager-neovim.md

 }
 ```

 Let me know what you think in the comments below!
-I am open for new enhancements :)
+I am open to new enhancements :)